octopus-db/documentation/docs/source/data_tables.rst

 cabah_chemprepID
 ^^^^^^^^^^^^^^^^
-The stores the **type of chemical pretreatment given to a sample**.
+The *cabah_chemprepID* table stores the **type of chemical pretreatment given to a sample**.
 Note -- methods capture the majority of methods applied in Australia.
 There may be considerable variation within each pretreatment code.

 .. csv-table::
    :file: ./csv_tables/cabah_chemprepID.csv